Weyl formulae for some singular metrics with application to acoustic modes in gas giants: Appendix

 \paragraph{Weyl law when $\beta \notin 2\N^*$.} To establish the Weyl law in general sub-Riemannian cases, the approach developed in \cite{CHT3} consists of estimating singular integrals involving the heat kernel, by performing the so-called $(J+K)$-decomposition.
 Applying this approach to the nonsmooth operator in \eqref{horm} cannot be done directly because we miss a general hypoellipticity theory, valid for nonsmooth vector fields as above, and a generalization of Lemma \ref{lem:localheat} (see Appendix \ref{app:loc}) to that context.

-\paragraph{Acknowledgements.} The authors thank Anton Ermakov for many insightful discussions on gas giants and ring seismology.
-C. Dietze expresses her deepest gratitude to Phan Th\`anh Nam and Laure Saint-Raymond for their continued support.
+\paragraph{Acknowledgements.} The authors thank Bernard Helffer for pointing out the reference \cite{Metivier_JEDP1975}, and Anton Ermakov for many insightful discussions on gas giants and ring seismology.
+We warmly thank Luc Hillairet for pointing out a gap in the proof of Proposition~\ref{prop_parametrix} in the published version of this article (see Remark~\ref{rem_gap}).
+C. Dietze expresses her deepest gratitude to Phan Th\`anh Nam and Laure Saint-Raymond for their continued support, and thanks Daniel Grieser for pointing out a mistake in the introduction.
 She acknowledges the support by the European Research Council via ERC CoG RAMBAS, Project No.~101044249 and the Engie Foundation.
 M.V. de Hoop carried out the work while he was an invited professor at the Centre Sciences des Donn\'{e}es at \'{E}cole Normale Sup\'{e}rieure, Paris.
 He acknowledges the support of the Simons Foundation under the MATH $+$ X Program and the sponsors of the GeoMathematical Imaging Group at Rice University.
 E. Tr\'elat acknowledges the support of the grant ANR-23-CE40-0010-02 (Einstein-PPF).

+\paragraph{Conflicts of interests/Competing interests.} We declare that we have no conflict of interest.
+We declare that there is no data supporting the results reported in our paper.
+Besides: data citations are accessible from Mathscinet.